opengisci/opengisci.github.io/sp25/_posts/2025-03-03-covid-cluster-1.md

 ## Goals and Expectations

-- Based on reading alone, draw a workflow diagram representing your best guess at Chakraborty's research design.
+- **Before Class**: Based on reading alone, draw a workflow diagram representing your best guess at Chakraborty's research design.
+You will need a digital version of the workflow for inclusion in your repository, whether drawn digitally or scanned.
 - Create a reproducible compendium for reproducing the study and add data provided by the author.
 - Draft an analysis plan as an *orgininal study* for implementing the study up to the point of defining *clusters* to be used in GEE (generalized estimating equation) models.
 - Convert the analysis plan into a *reproduction study*, including the purpose of the reproduction study, any planned devations from the prior study and methods for comparing results